rljacobson/FoxySheep/README.md

 You need Python 3.6 or later to run this.

-To change the grammar you'll need the ANTLR Parser Generation version 4.7.x (`antlr4)` installed.
-However the git repo currently contains the antlr-derived Python files.
-This may change in the future.

-There are varous Makefile targets for:
+There are various `Makefile` targets for:

 * setting up to run from the source tree
 * running a canned set of Mathematics translations